-1. E stablish that the representation in the computer basically corresponds to the model.
-Connectivity? (type topology())
+1. Establish that the representation in the computer corresponds to the conceptual model.
+Connectivity? (h.topology())

-Soma area? (type area(0.5)) Are the properties what you expect?
-Try soma psection() dend psection()
+Are the properties what you expect?
+Try

+'''

+from pprint import pprint # prettier printing (optional; could use print)

+pprint(h.soma.psection())

+pprint(h.dend.psection())

+'''

+Comments:
-2. Use the NEURONMainMenu toolbar to construct an interface that allows you to inject a stimulus current at the soma and observe a plot of somatic Vm vs. time.

-3. When a current stimulus is injected into the soma, does it flow into the dendrite properly?
+- The CellBuilder works by executing HOC code, so the section names that you specify in a CellBuilder become the HOC names of those sections.
+But just like with HOC functions, simply stick the h. prefix onto the front of the name of a section created by HOC, and you have its Python name. - 2.
+Use the NEURONMainMenu toolbar to construct an interface that allows you to inject a stimulus current at the soma and observe a plot of somatic Vm vs. time. - 3.
+When a current stimulus is injected into the soma, does it flow into the dendrite properly?
 Hint: examine a space plot of membrane potential.